RobChooses/fantokenzone/README.md

 ⚽Project Entry to ETHGlobal Online 2024

 # Description of Project
-FAN TOKEN ZONE is a social wallet to manage your CHiliz fan tokens.
+FAN TOKEN ZONE is a social wallet to manage your Chiliz fan tokens annd make predictions of your team against your rivals.

 ## ETHGlobal partner technologies used